MrZer0x0/EncoreMP/README.md

 ## 3, Enchanting overhaul

 **Every item now has a usable enchanting capacity**
 - All items in the game that can be enchanted have increased enchanting capacities, with a capacity of 30 (approximately) being the new minimum.
-Very high capacity items in the base game are either unchanged or have been reduced in capacity slightly by the new logic.
+Very high capacity items in the base game are either unchanged or have been reduced in capacity slightly by the new logic
 	- This means that making enchanted scrolls is now viable, as all paper items have gone from an enchanting capacity of 1-3 to approximately 30
-- This was achieved in the engine by taking the base game enchantment capacities from the game's ESM/ESP file and running them through an exponential function that converts them non-linearly to the new values.
+- This was achieved in the engine by taking the base game enchantment capacities from the game's ESM/ESP file and running them through an exponential function that converts them non-linearly to the new values

+**Multiple different enchantments on an item no longer compound the cost**
+- In the base game enchanting an item with multiple magic effects caused the cost to compound, so that the final enchantment cost was greater than the sum cost of the enchantments.
+This is no longer the case

 **Your enchanting skill lowers the on-use costs less than it does in the base game**
 - Enchanting 'on-use' costs are still reduced by skill, but the cost reduction now uses a non-linear equation.
 There are some additional rules for very cheap to cast items which stops them ever costing less than 1 to cast